ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for ios/Deeplink Handler.md

 ```

-### **Step 4: Creating a DeeplinkScreen**
+### **Step 4: Create a DeeplinkScreen**

-Create a screen that will inherit from the `DeeplinkScreen` protocol, in it we will have a method called **screenController** that we use in the `DeeplinkScreenManager` class to connect the paths to the UIViewControllers that we will perform the deeplink navigations.
+Create a screen that will inherit from the `DeeplinkScreen` protocol, in it you will have a method called **screenController** that it is used in the `DeeplinkScreenManager` class to connect the paths to the UIViewControllers that we will perform the deeplink navigations.

 ```swift